Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Operator learning in Sobolev space with Gaussian measure

-We consider a matrix representation of the stochastic derivative for the purpose of generating training samples, which are used to numerically estimate the $H^1_{\mu}$ loss function and its gradient with respect to the weight $\bw$.
+We consider a matrix representation of the stochastic derivative for the purpose of generating training samples.
 For an arbitrary pair of orthonormal basis (ONB) on the parameter and observable CM spaces

 we define a \textit{Jacobian}, denoted by $\bJ:\scrM\to\in\HS(l^2,\R^{d_y})$ where $l^2$ denotes the Hilbert space of squared-summable sequences, using an isometric isomorphism between $\HS(l^2,\R^{d_y})$ and $\HS(\scrH_{\mu},\scrY)$ defined by the bases: